Mark Gonzales

-Mark Gonzales (born June 1, 1968), also known as "Gonz", "The Gonz", and "The Godfather", is an American professional skateboarder and artist.
+Mark Gonzales (born June 1, 1968), also known as "Gonz", "the Gonz", and "the Godfather", is an American professional skateboarder and artist.
 A pioneer in the development of modern street skating, he is considered one of the first street-style skateboarders alongside Natas Kaupas.
 Gonzales and Kaupas are also credited with the first known boardslides on a handrail.
 Gonzales' pioneering influence on skateboarding has caused him to be known as the "God Father" of modern street skateboarding, and he was named the "Most Influential Skateboarder of All Time" by Transworld Skateboarding magazine in December 2011, where Gonzales was placed ahead of Tony Hawk (2nd) and Rodney Mullen (3rd).

 Early life

-Gonzales was born in South Gate, California, United States, and is of Irish and Mexican descent.
+Gonzales was born in South Gate, California, and is of Irish and Mexican descent.
 Gonzales's first time ever skating was with his cousin's board at the age of 8.

 Professional skateboarding

 Gonzales entered the skateboarding scene at the age of thirteen in South Gate, California, U.S. At the age of fifteen, Gonzales would come in to contact with Tommy Guerrero and Natas Kaupas who were developing their own styles of progressive street skating.
 Gonzales began pioneering a modern, innovative approach to skateboarding in a street context (subsequently dubbed "street skateboarding") His street skating actives included taking freestyle and vert tricks and employing them in a street context, developments which would end up causing Gonzales to be credited as one of the inventors of street skateboarding.
 He was featured on the cover of Thrasher magazine's November 1984 issue riding a board from the Alva company, his board sponsor at the time, while performing a trick known as a "beanplant".